 3. It Holds Resale Value – Sort Of

 The last reason is that black is one of the car colors that hold resale value quite well.
-You might notice that most vehicles on the road are either white, black, gray, and silver.
+You might notice that most vehicles on the road are either white, black, gray, or silver.
 According to CarMax, black is the top choice among their buyers, making up 22.25% of their sales.

 White, gray, and silver cars sit behind black cars.
 And other studies also find similar results, with black almost always in the top 3 colors of car sales in the US.